 More Books for under the Tree .
 Perhaps it is an occupational hazard of being a minister, but around this time of year a lot of family and friends decide to give books as the perfect Christmas present.
 In the spirit of that giving and perhaps to enhance your asking here are seven more books that I’ve found helpful from a number of different genres.

 Premise: the vast majority of our church planting resources need to be invested in planting churches in Alpha Cities.
-If this premise is true then we need a way in the CRC to come together (churches, classes, agencies, synod, and our partners) and discern how to create a church plating movement that focuses on Alpha Cities.
+If this premise is true then we need a way in the CRC to come together and discern how to create a church planting movement that focuses on Alpha Cities.

 In the face of changing demographics in America, many African Americans find themselves becoming a minority-minority, or shrinking minority.
 For instance, in the west where I live, Asian and Latino populations are increasing dramatically as a result of immigration and soaring birth rates.
 The U.S. black population has shrunk from about 17% to 12% as we enter the second decade of the third millennium.
 The white population has shrunk to 72% while the Latino/Hispanic population has risen to over 16%.